Back to blog

 The GeoKit Pipeline Architecture

 @glincker/geokit is the package I'm most proud of architecturally.
-It's a geographic computation toolkit built around three pipeline stages: audit → generate → convert.
+It's a Generative Engine Optimization toolkit built around three pipeline stages: audit, generate, convert.

 The pipeline API is composable: